Wen Zhang: Personal life

-Wen married Chinese actress Ma Yili, who is eight years older, and they have a two-year-old daughter.
-They first met while appearing in a Chinese historical television drama The Jinyiwei Guard.
-When they filmed Struggle together, they became lovers.
-However, in 2014, Wen was exposed by the media to be involved in an affair with Yao Di, a Chinese actress who starred with Wen in the 2011 television series Naked Marriage.
-His affair attracted widespread discussion on Sina Weibo with over millions of comments.
-On 28 July 2019, they announced their divorce on Sina Weibo.
+Wen married Chinese actress Ma Yili in 2008; they have a daughter.
+They met on the set of a Chinese historical drama Embroidered Uniform Guard, and started dating when they filmed Struggle together.
+However, in 2014, Wen was exposed by the paparazzi to be involved in an affair with Yao Di, his co-star in the 2011 television series Naked Marriage.
+His affair attracted enormous attention on Sina Weibo, in part because of his image as a devoted husband; his apology became the most-reposted post on the platform at the time.
+On 28 July 2019, Wen and Ma announced their divorce.

+On 8 November 2019, Wen confirmed a relationship with Ren Hanqing, a flight attendant 12 years his junior.
+In February 2020, the two were photographed visiting a maternity hospital, and in July Wen acknowledged that Ren was pregnant.
+Their son was born on 1 August 2020.
+In October 2020, Wen stated that he would not remarry, citing a desire to retain personal freedom.